eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-1.md

 ./tcp_server
 ```

-On running the TCP server, it will display the following message:
+Upon running the TCP server, the server will display the following message:

 ```bash
 [INFO] Server listening on port 8080
 ```

 But what/who is going to connect to the server?
-Since we have not created a TCP client yet, lets use a networking utility tool called _netcat_.
+Since we have not created a TCP client yet, let us use a networking utility tool called **_[netcat](https://linux.die.net/man/1/nc)_**.

 ::: info
 netcat is a versatile tool that has a wide range of functionalities including the ability to act as a TCP client.
 :::

 netcat takes an IP address and a port to connect to.
-In our case, since the server is running on the same machine, we can use `[localhost](http://localhost)` as the IP address and 8080 as the port number.
+In our case, since the server is running on the same machine, we can use `localhost` as the IP address and 8080 as the port number: [localhost:8080](http://localhost:8080).

 Open another terminal in parallel and type the following command to start a netcat TCP client: